seeinglogic/ariadne/README.md

 ## Quickstart

-1. Install this plugin via the Plugin Manager or clone this repo to your Binary Ninja [plugins folder](https://docs.binary.ninja/getting-started.html#user-folder)
+1. Install this plugin via the Plugin Manager, OR clone this repo to your Binary Ninja [plugins folder](https://docs.binary.ninja/getting-started.html#user-folder)
   - NOTE: If you install by cloning the repo, you may need to install the Python dependencies in `requirements.txt`.
 Use the command palette (`CTRL+P` or